programacion-bucle-dowhile

 // rest of the code

-The block of code is executed first and then the condition is checked
+The code block is executed first and then the condition is checked

-• If the condition evaluates to false, the loop stops and the program continues with the next statement after the loop.
+• If the condition evaluates to false, the loop stops and the program continues with the next instruction after the loop.

-In fact, both loops are practically equivalent (in fact, it is possible to easily convert one to the other).
+Actually both loops are practically equivalent (in fact, it’s easy to convert one into the other).

-Choosing between both depends on how your program works.
-It makes sense to use a DO-WHILE when the condition depends on a process, which is the same process that is executed within the loop.
+Choosing between them depends on how your program works.
+It makes sense to use a DO-WHILE when the condition depends on a process, which is the same process executed inside the loop.

-For example, imagine you have a function that calculateThings(), and it returns a result.
-If the result meets a condition, for example, is less than 10, you need to recalculate it.
+For example, imagine you have a function calculateThings(), and it returns a result.
+If the result meets a condition, for example it’s less than 10, you need to calculate it again.

 That with a WHILE loop looks like this: